WHAT YOU NEED TO KNOW:

 As mentioned above, Mississippi chose not to expand Medicaid under the Affordable Care Act.
-If the state does decide to do so in the future, Medicaid expansion would provide health coverage to between 200,000 and 300,000 uninsured adults, or nearly all nonelderly adults earning under 138% of FPL.20 Many of these are low-income adults with children.
+If the state does decide to do so in the future, Medicaid expansion would provide health coverage to up to 300,000 uninsured adults, or nearly all nonelderly adults earning under 138% of FPL.20 Many of these are low-income adults with children.

 You can enroll in Medicaid at any time of the year.